Dedalus9/openscope-community-predictive-processing/docs/detailed-experimental-plan.md

 ## Analysis Plan

 This document focuses on the experimental design.
-For our detailed analysis approach, please see the [Analysis Plan](analysis-plan.md) document, which covers:
+For our deta  iled analysis approach, please see the [Analysis Plan](analysis-plan.md) document, which covers:

 1. What kind of information is encoded by mismatch responses
 2. Distinguishing between categories of predictions made by neurons